 The Sustainable Mobility Policy notes, 'local transport plans for the regional growth centres and key towns will allow for local implementation of national and regional level land use and transport policies.
 These plans will be prepared based on the Area Based Transport Assessment Guidance produced by the NTA and TII.'

-Local transport Plans are to be prepared for:
+The following Local Transport Plans are proposed for County Monaghan, subject to NTA funding and approval through necessary project approval guidelines and statutory processes:

-- 1. Monaghan Town - 2.
-Carrickmacross
+- 1. Monaghan Town (for completion in 2025) - 2.
+Carrickmacross (anticipated to commence in 2026)

-In addition, Sustainability Mobility Plans (SMPs) are to be developed for:
+In addition, the following Sustainability Mobility Plans (SUMPs) are planned, subject to NTA funding and approval through necessary project approval guidelines and statutory processes: